ghc-proposals/ghc-proposals/proposals/0000-coercions-without-roles.rst

    These "instaces" are subject to analogous restrictions as the core axioms.

+   ``-XUndecidableInstance`` has no effect, as we really need all coersions to terminate so they are safe to erase.
+   (Normal classes have non-erased methods so we safely diverge at run time.)

 #.
 Absent an explicit "instance", we derive the first order axiom we effectively do today.
    ::
      data T ... = ...